AI PROCESS

 One of the most impressive parts of this process was how the AI handled responsiveness.

 In a world where a mobile-first approach is essential, the tool automatically created a seamless transition for different screen sizes.
-This is where the AI truly starts to “realise” the user experience, providing solutions for interactive elements and flawless responsiveness.
+This is where the AI truly starts to realise the user experience, providing solutions for interactive elements and flawless responsiveness.

-I wanted to know: can a tool quickly prototype a complete, narrative-driven landing page from scratch?
-I decided to put it to the test, and the results were more than I expected.
+I wanted to know: Can a tool quickly prototype a complete, narrative-driven landing page from scratch?

 Questions

-The Big Questions
+Two Big Questions

 Validation or Innovation?

-Did this tool just save me time, or did it save me from a necessary part of the creative process?
+… or did it save me from a necessary part of the creative process?

-Should we feel validated that an AI can generate our base-level patterns, or does it challenge us to push web design even further to the limit?
+… or does it challenge us to push web design even further to the limit?

 Design Spark